 One of the favorite activities for Girl Scouts is going camping.
-Girl Scout camping trips can be small (a single patrol of just a few girls and leaders), medium (some or all of the troop’s patrols, from Daisy to Junior), or quite large (a camporee with many troops, or a partnership family campout with the Cub Scouts).
+Girl Scout camping trips can be small (a single patrol of just a few girls and leaders), medium (some or all of the troop’s patrols, from Daisy to Cadette), or quite large (a camporee with many troops).
 Camping experiences may be in tents, shelters or cabins.

 Camping activities may include (but not be limited to!) hiking, boating sports like canoeing, kayaking, and sailing, target sports like archery, bb-gun or slingshot, nature crafts, team sports, orienteering and map skills, star gazing, nature observation, songs and skits, and eating s’mores around a campfire.
 Not only are the trips fun, but we use the experiences to build camaraderie; learn and advance outdoor skills; and promote Scout independence and personal empowerment.

 Before Girl Scouts go camping, leaders will assess their emotional readiness (not afraid to be away from parents overnight, can cope with darkness and night noises, etc.), their physical readiness (strong enough to carry own gear, have necessary stamina and coordination), and their knowledge readiness (can help plan a simple trip, can make a bed, follow directions, etc.).
 Leaders help girls build confidence and readiness for camping through a progression of skills that may start with a day hike, a cook-out at a local park, or a “backyard camping trip” before advancing to a trip farther away from home.
 Leaders also spend time with required training, such as Outdoor Skills and First Aider.